 How do I address inspection issues?

 Contained in the Georgia Association of Realtors contracts; which are used by most major brokerage firms in the state are provisions for inspecting the property, and for addressing concerns which arise out of the inspection.
 There are three options provided in the contract for addressing the condition of the property.
-Special care should be given to evaluate the motives of the parties when considering each of the inspection options.
+Special care should be given to evaluating the motives of the parties when considering each of the inspection options.

 An “AS IS” Sale.
-In most cases you will not see this option selected by many buyers.
+In most cases, you will not see this option selected by many buyers.
 It is an option selected by many investors when they are making an offer.
 If this option is chosen by a buyer they would purchase the property with any and all defects.
 There are generally no warranties as to the condition of the house.

 Property Sold With Right To Request Repairs.
 If this provision is chosen by the parties it provides the buyer a certain number of days after the binding agreement date to conduct an inspection of the property at their own expense.
-Additionally within the same number of days the buyer must submit a copy of the inspection report along with an amendment identifying all items from the inspection report that the seller is being asked to repair, replace or service.
-Once received buyer and seller will have an agreed upon number of days to negotiate the repair items and to reach an agreement on who will be responsible for addressing them.
+Additionally, within the same number of days, the buyer must submit a copy of the inspection report along with an amendment identifying all items from the inspection report that the seller is being asked to repair, replace or service.
+Once received buyer and seller will have an agreed upon the number of days to negotiate the repair items and to reach an agreement on who will be responsible for addressing them.
 If buyer and seller can not reach an agreement during the allotted time there are provisions for the contract to terminate.

 Subject to Due Diligence Period.
-If this option is chosen it will provide the buyer a specific number of days to conduct any and all inspections, and to submit an amendment identifying any and all concerns which they may ask the seller to address.
+If this option is chosen it will provide the buyer a specific number of days to conduct any and all inspections and to submit an amendment identifying any and all concerns which they may ask the seller to address.
 It also provides the buyer the right to terminate the contract for any reason prior to the expiration of the inspection due diligence period.
 Many sellers strongly oppose this option, and will not consider an offer which contains it.
-On the other hand many buyers are insisting on it.
+On the other hand, many buyers are insisting on it.
 We can discuss this at the appropriate time.

 It is not necessary to become anxious over this phase of the process.
 If there are repairs required on your; home as general contractors we can assist you getting this done quickly and affordably by utilizing the contractors and suppliers that we have worked with for many years.
 This will save you time, money and worry.